ivanvaladares/Node-Suggestive-Search/README.md

 # Node suggestive search
+Don't let spelling mistakes prevent your users from finding what they were looking for!
-A node module to help type-ahead and dropdown search boxes and also correct misspelled searches (did you mean?).
+This node module was built to help type-ahead and dropdown search boxes and also correct misspelled searches (did you mean?).

 This module is compatible with: